vinodh98/puppet/README.md

 Puppet Test Repositories
 ========================

-- The contents of this repo will be automaticall synched to all puppet clients
+- The contents of this repo will be automatically synced to all puppet clients